darshitk19/Hate-Speech-Detection/README.md

 # 🛡️ Hate Speech Detection Web App

-> 📌 The app uses a Scikit-learn pipeline with `TfidfVectorizer` and `SGDClassifier` to perform hate speech detection on textual data.
-The model is trained using balanced data via upsampling to handle class imbalance.
-The entire machine learning pipeline—from preprocessing to prediction—is modular and easy to maintain.
-It supports seamless integration of different vectorizers (e.g., `CountVectorizer`) or classifiers (e.g., `LogisticRegression`, `RandomForestClassifier`) for experimentation.
-A lightweight and interactive `Streamlit` interface enables users to test the model in real time, making the solution practical and user-friendly for exploratory use.
+> 📌 A lightweight Streamlit-based web application that detects hate speech in real time using a trained machine learning pipeline.
+The system leverages Scikit-learn’s `SGDClassifier` and `TfidfVectorizer` with class-balancing techniques to ensure robust predictions on textual data.

+---

 ## 🛠️ Built With

 - **Pandas** – Data manipulation and analysis
-- **Scikit-learn** – Machine Learning (SGDClassifier, train/test split, TF-IDF, pipeline)
+- **Scikit-learn** – Machine Learning (SGDClassifier, TF-IDF, pipeline)
 - **Streamlit** – Frontend web app for interactive UI
 - **Joblib** – Model persistence
 - **Numpy** – Numerical operations
+- **re (Regular Expressions)** – Pattern matching for text preprocessing and polite word replacement

+---

 ## ✅ Features

-- Real-time text input prediction
+- Real-time hate speech detection via web interface
+- Balanced training through upsampling to handle class imbalance
-- Trained ML pipeline (SGD + TF-IDF)
+- Clean, modular ML pipeline using `Pipeline` API
-- Simple, intuitive Streamlit UI
-- Exported & reloaded model using `joblib`
+- Downloadable model and vectorizer with `joblib`
+- Lightweight and easy to run via `Streamlit`

+---

+## 💬 Politeness Enhancer

+Offensive keywords are detected and replaced with softer or more respectful alternatives using a customizable dictionary and regular expressions.

 ---
 ✅ Install Dependencies